`cloning:run`

 ```

-All three options are applied during **Phase 4 — Schema Replication**, before any data is transferred.
+All schema-sync options are applied during **Phase 4 — Schema Replication**, before any data is transferred.
 Pass `--skip-schema` to skip this phase entirely.
+Missing tables are **always** created — no option needed.

 ### Behaviour matrix